 Does SurePayroll offer nanny payroll?

-Because nanny payroll is pretty different from typical small-business payroll, SurePayroll offers a nanny payroll plan for household employers.
+Because nanny payroll is pretty different from typical small-business payroll, SurePayroll offers a nanny payroll plan specific to household employers.
 If you employ a nanny (or other household employees, like house cleaners), you’re responsible for filing new-hire paperwork with the state and local governments, withdrawing payroll taxes, and submitting year-end tax forms—all of which can seem overwhelming to a parent who’s never hired an employee before.

 Does SurePayroll offer HR help and benefits?